getanewsletter/wp-get-a-newsletter/readme.txt

 6. Open wordpress settings and goto getanewsletter plugin
 7. Paste API token and fill out required information
 8. Add subscribe widget, goto Layout > widgets and look for a widget called get a newsletter

+Upgrading from version prior 1.7 requires use with our new tool.
+Here are some mandatory steps
+* creating API Token in our tool
+* Reconfiguring your getanewsletter widget and select the list your subscribers should end up onto.